Funding a Cook Islands Trust with LLC Interests

 The Transfer Mechanics

-Transferring an LLC membership interest to the Cook Islands trust requires three core documents.
+Transferring an LLC membership interest to a Cook Islands trust requires three core documents.
 The first is an assignment of membership interest.
 The second is an amended operating agreement reflecting the trust (through its trustee) as the new member.
 The third is a consent or resolution if the LLC has other members whose approval is required under the existing operating agreement.

 The assignment document transfers the grantor’s economic and governance rights in the LLC to the trustee.
 It should identify the LLC, the percentage interest being transferred, the effective date, and the parties.
 The amended operating agreement then reflects the trustee as the new member, updates the membership register, and confirms the management structure going forward.
 If the grantor will continue serving as manager (which is typical during non-duress periods), the operating agreement should expressly authorize this arrangement and define the circumstances under which management transitions to the trustee.

 For single-member LLCs where the grantor is the only member, no third-party consent is needed.
 The grantor executes the assignment, the operating agreement is amended, and the transfer is complete.
 For multi-member LLCs, the other members’ rights must be respected.
 Most operating agreements require consent for membership transfers or grant existing members a right of first refusal.
-These provisions must be satisfied before the transfer, and the other members’ cooperation should be confirmed early in the planning process rather than assumed.
+These provisions must be satisfied before the transfer, and the other members’ cooperation is best confirmed early in the planning process rather than assumed.

 Domestic LLCs vs. Offshore LLCs

-The layered configuration is the strongest structural option available, but it comes with higher formation costs ($3,000 to $5,000 for the LLC alone), annual maintenance fees ($900 to $1,500), and more complex compliance requirements.
+The layered configuration is the strongest structural option available, but it comes with higher formation costs ($3,000 to $5,000 for the LLC alone), annual maintenance fees ($900 to $2,000), and more complex compliance requirements.

 Tax Treatment of LLC Interest Transfers

-Transferring an LLC membership interest to a Cook Islands trust that is structured as a grantor trust is generally not a taxable event.
+Transferring an LLC membership interest to a Cook Islands trust structured as a grantor trust is generally not a taxable event.
 Because the grantor is treated as the owner of the trust for federal income tax purposes, the transfer is disregarded: the IRS views the grantor as continuing to own the LLC interest, just through a different vehicle.
 There is no gain or loss recognized, no change in the LLC’s tax basis, and no alteration to the LLC’s existing tax elections or status.

 One critical exception involves S-corporations.
-A foreign trust cannot be a shareholder of an S-corporation without terminating the S-election, which would convert the entity to C-corporation tax treatment and potentially trigger significant tax consequences.
+A foreign trust cannot be a shareholder of an S-corporation without terminating the S-election, which would convert the entity to C-corporation tax treatment and potentially trigger serious tax consequences.
 If the LLC has elected S-corporation status, this must be identified and addressed before any transfer.
 The usual solution is to interpose an eligible domestic entity between the trust and the S-corporation interest, though the specifics depend on the structure and require coordination with a tax advisor.

 The transfer must be reported on Form 3520 in the year it occurs.
 The value of the LLC interest at the time of transfer must be determined, which may require a formal appraisal if the LLC holds illiquid assets like real estate or closely held business interests.
 For LLCs holding publicly traded securities or cash, the valuation is straightforward.

-Operating Agreement Provisions That Matter
+Operating Agreement Provisions for Trust-Owned LLCs

 Distribution provisions.
 The manager or trustee should have discretion over when and how much to distribute, rather than mandating automatic distributions that a creditor could intercept through a charging order.
 Discretionary distribution language strengthens the charging order defense by ensuring that a creditor holding a charging order receives nothing unless the manager or trustee affirmatively decides to make a distribution.